JohanBendz/com.philio/README.md

 Changelog:

+0.0.15
+* Fix that onOff is not correctly set after restart
+* Added missing Voltage and Amp Meter for the PAN11-1
+* Update z-wave drivers (1.1.8)

 0.0.14
 * Added missing parameters for the PAN06-1
 * Added missing parameters for the PAN11-1
-* Added missing Voltage and Amp Meter for the PAN11-1
 * Add support for PAN04-1 In Wall Dual relay with meter
 * Fix wrong image for learn mode
 * Update z-wave drivers (1.1.4)